 Fact 6: There Is Arbitrary Math Involved in Your South Carolina Workers’ Compensation Benefits (And Discretionary Judgement, Too)

-It’s no secret what the law covers.
-In South Carolina, injured workers may receive:
+It’s no secret what South Carolina workers’ comp law covers.

 - Wage replacement benefits that pay them while they are unable to work due to an injury